urban-toolkit/utk/src/utk/README.md

 <a href="#thematic_npy" name="thematic_npy">#</a> utk.<b>thematic_from_npy</b>(filepath_coordinates, filepath_values, layer_id, center_around=[]) · [Source](https://github.com/urban-toolkit/utk/blob/master/src/utk/load_thematic.py), [Examples](https://github.com/urban-toolkit/utk/blob/master/src/utk/test_utk_api.ipynb)

 - *filepath_coordinates*: location of .npy file containing the coordinates.
+The coordinates in .npy must have shape (n,3).
 - *filepath_values*: location of .npy file containing the thematic values.
+Values in .npy can have shape (n,3) or be flat.
 - *layer_id*: string.
 Id of the layer.
 - *center_around*: list of 3 float values.
 Is used to center all coordinates on the .npy file.